NVIDIA-AI-IOT/ros2_torch_trt/README.md

 It will display the labels and probabilities for the objects detected in the image.
 Also, a window will appear which will display the object detection results in real time.

+- The results of the detection are published as `Detection2DArray` messages.
+Open a new terminal and source it.
+Run:
+`ros2 topic echo detection`

 ## RQT Graph when both Detection and Classifier Nodes are running

 ![alt text](images/detectin_classification.png "Graph which shows nodes and topics")